 Overview

-Joseph M. Sanderson is a commercial litigation associate in the New York office.
-Joseph's practice focuses on complex litigation and enforcement matters, often with hundreds of millions or billions of dollars at stake, representing both plaintiffs and defendants.
+Joseph M. Sanderson is a commercial litigator in the New York office.
+Joseph's practice focuses on complex litigation and enforcement matters, often with hundreds of millions or billions of dollars at stake, representing both plaintiffs and defendants in trial and appellate courts nationwide and before arbitration tribunals.

 On the defense side, his work has ranged from high-profile mass tort litigation to defending against government enforcement action and complex stockholder, bondholder, and securities disputes.
+He is currently representing insurers in a nine-figure art insurance dispute that has made international headlines.
 He has defended against SEC, FTC, and FERC investigations or litigation, as well as securities class actions, consumer class actions, trade secret claims, and high-profile restructuring disputes.
 He has pursued creative strategies to push back against claims, including affirmative litigation by investigation targets against government agencies.

-Joseph maintains an active pro bono practice and has handled cases on a wide range of issues, including immigration, gender-based violence, freedom of speech, inmates' religious liberty, wage theft, and more.
+Joseph is a member of the Firm's Pro Bono Committee and maintains an extensive pro bono practice.
+He has handled cases on a wide range of issues, including immigration, gender-based violence, freedom of speech, inmates' religious liberty, wage theft, and more.
 He obtained a landmark ruling on access to justice in the California Supreme Court, key rulings confirming the broad scope of New York City's Gender-Motivated Crimes of Violence Act, and rulings from multiple courts protecting individuals' freedom of speech.

 - California